A note on Lusin-type approximation of Sobolev functions on Gaussian spaces: Introduction

 is finite $m$-a.e. or not.
 In particular, whether the maximal operator

 is of weak $(1, 1)$ type in the infinite-dimensional case has been an open problem for a long time.
-In this paper we construct a Lusin-type approximation for Sobolev functions $f $ with $|\nabla f| \in L\log L$ on Gaussian spaces based on a modification of the approach from \cite{AmrosioBrueTrevisan}.
+In this paper we construct a Lusin-type approximation for Sobolev functions $f $ with $|\nabla f| \in L\log L$ on Gaussian spaces using a modification of the approach from \cite{AmrosioBrueTrevisan}.
 Our starting point is the result by I. Shigekawa \cite{Shigekawa} which gives a weaker form of Meyer's equivalence for $L^1$:

 To overcome the lack of the weak bound for the maximal operator in $L^1$ we modify the smoothing procedure.
 This enables us to obtain a dimension-independent bound using the classical Hopf--Dunford--Schwartz maximal inequality that might be of independent interest.
 The paper is organized as follows.
 Section 2 contains the main abstract semigroup--theoretic tools.
-In Section 3 we recall the proof of Shigekawa's bound and extend it to more general Ornstein-Uhlenbeck semigroups.
+In Section 3 we discuss Shigekawa's bound and extend it to more general Ornstein-Uhlenbeck semigroups.
 Section 4 contains the main results.